 - Alicia Perez, email@example.com (Computer Science, Professional Advisor)

 - Katrina Underwood, firstname.lastname@example.org (Computer Science, Professional Advisor)

-Registration for the fall and spring semesters are ongoing so please do connect with an advisor as soon as you can so they can help to get you registered for fall courses now.
+Registration for the fall, spring and summer semesters is ongoing, so please do connect with an advisor as soon as you can so they can help to get you registered for fall courses now.